wp-plugins/nvd3-visualisations/readme.txt

 **Key Features**

-1. Special effects for infographics: embedding picts, smooth gradients of colors, and shadows.
+1. Special effects for infographic: embedding background's picts, smooth gradients of colors for data, and shadows.
 1. Full set of all original NVD3's gallery charts (12 types of charts in gallery).
 1. Super easy to illustrate your data sets by picking up template chart from any gallery's examples.
 1. WYSIWYG look of chart on front-end + data editor to populate own data.
 1. Chart's picker gives your users many views of same data set.
-1. Support of JSON/XML or CSV/TSV data formats.
+1. Support of JSON/XML or CSV/TSV data input formats.
 1. Smart suggestion of online syntax editor from cloud based on data's type.
 1. Accurate layout of each chart based on any valid HTML container tag.
 1. Many charts on the same page/post of WordPress from one API / shortcode call.
 1. Many fancy options available to change chart's look & behavior.
 1. Dynamic & direct illustration of any JavaScript function results.
 1. Visual preview of charts from the NVD3 lib's original CSS style file to let you match blog's theme easily.
+1. Optional export of real data / vector graphics of chart for all your blog's visitors.
 .

 **Data Input**